pagethemage/fv-appt-platform-railway-fork-/README.md

     python manage.py inspectdb > appointment_management/models.py
     ```

+If you encounter the ```ValueError: source code strings cannot contain null bytes```, check the encoding type of the newly generated
+models.py file at the bottom right of VSCode screen: UTF-8 and UTF-16 may be conflicted.

 8. Check if database tables can be migrated

     Create a python file (example.py) and type